argentlabs/argent-contracts-starknet/contracts/multisig/README.md

 A valid account signature is just a list of many individual owner signatures.
 And this account signature can be used to sign a Starknet transaction or be used in the method `is_valid_signature`

-Any operation that changes the security parameters, like adding/removing/changing owners, upgrading, or changing the threshold will also require the approval (signature) of some owners (threshold)
+Any operation that changes the security parameters, like adding/removing/changing owners, upgrading, or changing the threshold will also require the approval (signature) of enough owners (current threshold).

 ## Self-deployment